 - Does anyone have suggestions for fantastic New Adult fantasy books?
 Drop a line in the comments and let us know!

 - Finally, there are some meows from the podcat, Lainey, at the end of the episode (and some bell sounds).
 She just wanted to say hi to you all!

-As always, we want to be in conversation with you, magical listener.
-Let us know what you think of the episode, anything we missed, or whatever else you want us to know by dropping a line in the comments or reaching out to us on twitter or Instagram (@jkmagicpod), or via email (firstname.lastname@example.org).
-And if you’re feeling extra nice, you can donate to us on Ko-fi!
+As always, we’d love to be in discussion with you, magical folx.
+Post or tweet about the show using #criticallyreading.
+Let us know what you think of the episode, anything we missed, or anything else you want us to know by dropping a line in the comments or reaching out to us on twitter or Instagram (@thelibrarycoven), or via email (firstname.lastname@example.org).
+You can also check out the show notes on our website, jkmagicpod.com.

 We really appreciate ratings and reviews on iTunes, Google Podcasts, Spotify, or any other platforms.
 Help us share the magic by spreading the word about the podcast!

 Please support our labor by leaving us a one-time tip on Ko-fi or purchasing books from our Bookshop!
 Even better yet, become a monthly patron via Patreon and you can unlock a bunch of exclusive perks like mini-sodes, bonus episodes, and access to our community of reader-listeners on Discord.

 JK, it’s magic is recorded and produced on stolen indigenous land: Arapahoe, Cheyenne, and Ute (Kelly) and Chickasha, Kaskaskia, Kickapoo, Mascoutin, Miami, Mesquaki, Odawa, Ojibwe, Peankashaw, Peoria, Potawatomi, Sauk, and Wea (Jessie)